Lighting and energy use

 Careful and thorough comparison of types and suppliers pays dividends.
 The cheapest may not be the best.
 A well-known brand may not be either.

-As a general rule, to choose a bulb for domestic use, take the wattage of the current old-fashioned bulb and divide by five.
+As a general rule, to choose a bulb for domestic use, take the wattage of the current old-fashioned bulb and divide by seven.
 However it is best to err on the bright side – lights may get dimmer with age.

 You can use dimmable low energy light bulbs, where they are required.
 Dimmable types are increasingly available.
 They need to be specifically labelled as such, and they need the right type of dimmer, otherwise the lamp may not work correctly and may be damaged.